-People On The Move is your weekly roundup of hiring and other promotional news throughout the state of Utah.
+People on the move is your weekly roundup of hiring and other personnel news throughout the state.

 Ogden— With gratitude, the Board of Directors of Ascent Credit Union (formerly Weber State Credit Union,) announces the upcoming retirement on July 1st of President and Chief Executive Officer, Vickie van der Have.
 Brock R. Mortensen, the credit union’s Executive Vice President will succeed Ms. van der Have as the new President and CEO.

 Van der Have’s credit union career spans 43 years, seventeen of which as the CEO, where she guided the outstanding growth and prominence of the credit union in the Weber, Davis, Morgan, and Box Elder communities.
 Many of the community involvement events that the credit union sponsors and participates in today grew from her desire to give back to others in the communities that the credit union serves.

 During her tenure as President/CEO, Ascent Credit Union has grown from $53 million in assets to its current $142 million asset size.
 Van der Have was instrumental in the credit union’s conversion to a state of the art operating system that still serves members’ needs today.
 She also recognized the need for early adoption of mobile and online technologies to serve as financial channels for members.

 Under her leadership, the credit union has consistently been recognized by Callahan and Associates as one of the top performing credit unions in the United States, even at one point ranking 3rd in the Nation in its asset size for overall performance.
 The credit union has also been recognized by Credit Union Journal as one of the best places to work among credit unions.